jepersson/jepersson.github.io/_posts/2017-05-07-p2-surviving-titanic.md

 | 1 | 2 | 1 | 1 | Cumings, Mrs. John Bradley (Florence Briggs Th... | female | 38.0 | 1 | 0 | PC 17599 | 71.2833 | C85 | C |
 | 2 | 3 | 1 | 3 | Heikkinen, Miss.
 Laina | female | 26.0 | 0 | 0 | STON/O2\.
 3101282 | 7.9250 | NaN | S |

-It seems like the data has been read with almost no problems at all, but there are some columns in the given set that needs further explanation.
+It seems like the data has been read without any major problems, but there are some columns in the given set that might need further explanation.
 The following explanations are given on the Kaggle competition page.

 |Variable|Definition|Key|